Minimum $\Phi$-distance estimators for finite mixing measures: A general framework for estimation

-\begin{thm}[Uniform convergence rate] Suppose that $\Theta$ is compact and suppose that $\myF$ is estimable on $\Gc_{k}(\Theta)$.
+\begin{thm}[Uniform convergence rate] Suppose that $\Theta$ is compact and suppose that $\myF$ is estimatable on $\Gc_{k}(\Theta)$.
 Let $\hat{G}_n$ be a minimum $\myF$-distance estimator. \begin{enumerate}[label=(\alph*)] \item Suppose that \eqref{eqn:globalinversebound} holds.
-Then there exists $C$, where its dependence on $ \Theta, k, \myF$ and the probability kernel $\{\Pb_\theta\}$ is suppressed, such that for any $G^*\in \Gc_k(\Theta)$, any $t>0$,\footnote{Throughout this paper if any of quantity is not measurable, the probability and the expectation should be understood as outer probability and outer expectation \cite[Section 1.2]{wellner2013weak}.}
+Then there is a positive constant $C$, where its dependence on $ \Theta, k, \myF$ and the probability kernel $\{\Pb_\theta\}$ is suppressed, such that for any $G^*\in \Gc_k(\Theta)$, any $t>0$, \myred{and for any $D\in \{W_{2k-1}^{2k-1}, \mbf_{2k-1} \} $, }\footnote{Throughout this paper if any of quantity is not measurable, the probability and the expectation should be understood as outer probability and outer expectation \cite[Section 1.2]{wellner2013weak}.}

 and